-You can customize the units of measure (UOM) your company uses to measure the use of your services; for example, minutes, people, seats, and licenses can all be units of measure.
+You can customize the unit of measure (UOM) for your company to measure the use of your services, such as, minutes, people, seats, and licenses can all be units of measure.

 |Active||Select the Active box next to the UOM to activate the UOM for use in your product catalog.
 If you do not select Active, the UOM cannot be used in any new rate plans within your product catalog.|

 |Name||The name of the UOM that you enter here is shown in labels and lists within Zuora Billing.
 For example, a name can be "clicks" or "seats."|

 |Displayed As||Use the Displayed As option to enter a name for the UOM that you want displayed on your invoices.
 The Displayed As name can be the same as the name of your UOM (as entered in the Name field), or it can be different.|